-- 2. \\ Mr. T.V.
-Chowdary, Deputy Managing Director was appointed as Managing Director w.e.f.
-February 14, 2022. - ii.
+- ii.
 A fixed remuneration shall comprise of basic salary and other allowances like house rent allowance, conveyance allowance, etc., which are calculated as certain percent of basic salary. - iii.
 Variable remuneration It is paid to encourage the employees to achieve set targets and variable remuneration shall be determined on the following basis:

-Category Nature Basis of variable remuneration Whole time Directors Commission X% of Profit in a year during the contract period (% as recommended by Board and approved by Shareholders iv.
-All the whole time directors have been appointed for a term of three/five years in accordance with the terms and conditions contained in the resolutions passed by the Members in the General Meeting.
+Category Nature Basis of variable remuneration Whole time Directors Commission X% of Profit in a year during the contract period (% as recommended by Board and approved by Shareholders a.
+Composition of the Committee